easytarget/MQ-Pro-IO/GPIO-examples.md

 - It will be expanded with lgpio PWM and pin input/interrupt code later.
 - All the install steps here (both `apt` and `pip`) are tediously slow on the MQ Pro.

-For the demo we need to install some dependencies, and then I use a virtualenv to install the python libraries:
+For the demo we need to install some dependencies via `apt`.
+* I am using a [virtual environment](https://docs.python.org/3/tutorial/venv.html), rather than installing the python libraries globally.
 ```bash
 # Dependencies needed by pip install.
 $ sudo apt install python3-venv python3-dev python3-lgpio libjpeg-dev liblgpio-dev build-essential